krusi1/football-ratings/README.md

 ## The results are stable over time

 I estimate the regressions separately for each season and plot the coefficient estimates in the figure below.
 Dashed line represent coefficient estimates for the entire sample.
 There is not much going on, the coefficients are stable over time.
-This is somewhat surprising in light of the recent success of the xG metrics: it broke out from the circles of football analytics and became part of the mainstraim football media in recent years.
-At the same time, its influence on retings remained low compared to actual scores.
+This is somewhat surprising considering the recent success of the xG metrics: it broke out from the circles of football analytics and became part of the mainstream football media in recent years.
+At the same time, its influence on ratings remained low compared to actual scores.

 <details>